dakiefer/GEW_soft_strip/README.md

 ## Citing this software

-If this code is useful to you, please cite it as:
+If this code is useful to you, please cite it as (always including the DOI):

 > D. A. Kiefer, A. Delory, and F. Lemoult.
 GEW soft strip (2023), doi [10.5281/zenodo.10372576](http://doi.org/10.5281/zenodo.10372576). https://github.com/dakiefer/GEW_soft_strip